TEJA2K/Basic-Excel-Data-Analysis-Project/README.md

 - **Working sheet**: Processed data for analysis.
 - **Pivot**: Summary of key statistics using pivot tables.
 - **Dashboard**: Includes visualizations created to summarize the key insights derived from the data.
 This dashboard focuses on trends like income influence, occupation analysis, and age group purchasing behaviors.
-## Insights
-1. Higher-income individuals are more likely to purchase bikes.
-2. Specific occupations, such as professionals, show higher purchasing trends.
-3. Age groups like "Middle Age" demonstrate distinct purchasing patterns.
 ## Dashboard
 The dashboard highlights key insights:
 1. Income trends affecting bike purchases.